NEET Exam > NEET Notes > Biology Class 11 > NCERT Solutions: Respiration in Plants

 Ans: The main steps in aerobic respiration are as follows:

-• Oxidative decarboxylation of pyruvic acid to acetyl coenzyme-A: Takes place inside the mitochondrial matrix.
+• Oxidative decarboxylation of pyruvic acid to acetyl coenzyme A: Takes place in the mitochondrial matrix.
+Pyruvate is decarboxylated and linked to coenzyme A to form acetyl-CoA, producing NADH.

 Q5: Give the schematic representation of an overall view of Krebs cycle.